-The consultation process would identify broad issues of concern to local community and interest groups at all stages including project planning, construction, commissioning, operations and final decommissioning.
+The public consultation process would identify broad issues of concern to local community and interest groups at all stages including project planning, construction, commissioning, operations and final decommissioning.

-The consultation program would include public meetings, interest group meetings, production of regular summary information and updates and other consultation mechanisms for encouraging and facilitating active public consultation.
+The public consultation program would include public meetings, interest group meetings, production of regular summary information and updates and other consultation mechanisms for encouraging and facilitating active public consultation.
+A list of affected persons and interested stakeholders would be developed.